Operations over virtual machines

 - Change password — create a new root password for the virtual machine;

-- VNC — use the web interface to connect to the working area of your virtual machine.
-Read more in VNC;
+- VNC — connect to the virtual machine desktop via VNC;

 - Run script — select a script that will be started on the virtual machine via the SSH protocol;